TariqAHassan/BioVida/docs/GettingStarted.rst

 BioVida aims to curate a broad range of biomedical information.
 In areas such as diagnostics and genomics, this involves drawing on the work of others, such as the impressive work by the Disease Ontology and DisGeNET teams.
 In the case of image data however, BioVida itself performs the 'heavy lifting' of preparing raw data from online sources.
-This automation is made possible by combining traditional software development approaches with recent advances in machine learning, namely convolutional neural networks.
+This is made possible by combining traditional software development approaches with recent advances in machine learning, namely convolutional neural networks.

 The guide below provides a brief introduction to getting started with BioVida.